telerik/blazor-docs/knowledge-base/grid-column-in-custom-component-is-last.md

 All parent components are initialized before their child components.

 On initialization, child components can't be rendered before the parent components.
-This is why the order in the actual code can't affect the order on initialization - the grid receives the `GridColumn` instances in the order in which their components are initialized.
-The columns that are added later in the component lifecycle will also be last.
+The grid receives the `GridColumn` instances in the order in which their components are initialized.
+Components rendering determines the order of the columns initialization.
+Columns that are added programmatically later in the component lifecycle will also be last.

 You can observe and reproduce the same behavior with the example below.